Guide to our Curriculum

 We believe that learning should be fun, purposeful and challenging.
 Through our inspiring curriculum we aim to:

-prepare pupils to to appreciate life in modern Britain - to become responsible citizens, displaying confidence, independence and good health.
+5. prepare pupils to appreciate life in modern Britain - to become responsible citizens, displaying confidence, independence and good health.

 At the heart of all of this is the school's motto of: